wearefrank/zaakbrug/CONTRIBUTING.md

 If you would like to create and run your own test cases in SoapUI then you should complete the configuration under "docker-compose.openzaak.dev" section below to be able to have the catalog imported.
 Afterwards, you could create your own test cases in SoapUI.

 ## Manual testing with already prepared test cases in the repo
-If you would like to run the test cases already prepared in the repo, then you don't need to import catalog at all.
+If you would like to run the test cases which are already prepared in the repo, then you don't need to import catalog at all.
 However, you first need to import the test cases in SoapUI.
 To do so:
 - Click on the 'Import' button on SoapUI.
 - Go to the directory that has the ZaakBrug project downloaded.
 - Go to the folder ./e2e/SoapUI and select the zaakbrug-e2e-soapui-project.xml file

 When you have imported the tests you can run any test case under the TestSuite, the test case will manage creating own catalog with required data and delete everything created after the test run is completed.
 These processes will be done by "SetUp" and "TearDown" test cases which are disabled as default and no need to enable them because they are called inside the main test case.

+## Running test cases automatically in Docker container on your local
+If you would like to run the test cases which are already prepared in the repo automatically in the docker container on your local then the command would be as follows:
+`docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.openzaak.dev.yml --profile soapui up --build` This command will first have Zaakbrug and Openzaak up and running and afterwards it will automatically run the SoapUI test cases in 'soapui-testrunner' docker container.
+The test reports will be created under "./e2e/reports" folder.

+## Running test cases automatically on Github CI
+There is nothing to do explicitly to run the test cases on Github environment.
+When you create a PR to master branch, the test cases will be automatically run on Github CI to see if everything is still working on your own branch.
+In case you would like to do any change on Zaakbrug project you can create a PR and this PR will trigger the test automation on Github environment so you can see if anything is broken.

 # Docker-compose